luciasalar/Lyrics-and-Depression/readme.md

 quotation_fea.py: generate quotation feature to be used in the pipeline

 step 5:
-QuoteNDepStsts.py: This script obtains basic statistics for lyrics and quotes, regression and LDA model get_noun_trunk_lda, change define which component in the sentence you want to use in LDA
+LDA_stata.py: This script obtains basic statistics for lyrics and quotes and LDA model get_noun_trunk_lda, change define which component in the sentence you want to use in LDA

+data_stats.Rmd: statisitics of the dataset and regression model

+classification:

+label_quotation: Original content classifier (cosine-similarity threshold)

+label_quotation_bleu:Original content classifier (BLEU score threshold)

+lyric_or_quotes: lyric classifier (cosine-similarity threshold)

+lyric_or_quotes_bleu: lyric classifier (BLEU threshold)

+plots: plots shown on the paper

+experiment: parameters for experiments